video | March 28, 2017

 Joining us for today’s show is Tom Banta, a Senior Vice-President of Product Management and Development who knows a thing or two about creating products that people can’t imagine living without.
 Tom led product development at BMC Software and it’s no coincidence that his current company has experienced tremendous growth with Tom’s proven ability to deliver outstanding products.

 Today’s topic is focused on Product Roadmap, how to use the product roadmap to paint a picture of happy customers well into the future.
-To follow along, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the Product Strategy section and flip to the Product Roadmap phase on pages 138 – 142 of the PDF.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage SBI’s How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Joining us today for this demonstration is Tom Banta, Senior Vice-President of Product Management and Development for vXchnge, a co-location facility provider. vXchnge’s Micro Data Centers provide businesses with a Data Center-as-a-Service solution.
 Tom is uniquely qualified to demonstrate how to use the product roadmap to paint a picture of happy customers well into the future.